 It’s not every day you find yourself wedged between Wolverine and Wonder Woman, but this is about to become a new possibility for the Llanitos.
 The Gibraltar International Comic Con (GICC) 2017 is the first ever multi-genre entertainment and comic convention that is to grace our Rock annually as from the 5th May, promising an unforgettable experience for all.
 If horror, animation, anime, manga, toys, collectible card games, video games, web comics, fantasy novels and the mythical world of Marvel is your bag, then you’re in luck.
+In addition, if you are into SCUF Gaming, you might want to read more about the latest news and updates on your favorite gaming accessories.

 This year, GICC will be a two-day event held between Friday the 5th and Saturday the 6th of May, and will host stalls, seminars and a wide variety of events based on movies, series, comics, games & pop culture.
 Thursday the 4th will see a special preview for select guests pre-registered for the full event, as well as professionals and exhibitors.
 Amidst this preview is the game, ‘Star Dash’ with special guests.
 May the 4th be with you!